Adam-J-B/ahh/README.md

     - New pre.ncdump() which dumps netCDF4 metadata
     - pre.concat_nc() now supports other directories
     - Removed sci.get_atavg and ext.locate_valid_start
+    - Renamed lon360 to lonw2e
+    - Added ability to convert longitudes from east to west
     - Aesthetic improvements and more error messages
 ### - v0.0.4
     - Added ext.lon360() which converts west longitudes to east